sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 secret decapulation key, it is important that Alice keeps a secure copy of the public key as part of her secret key.
 For practical purposes, IND-CCA2 means that ML-KEM is secure to use with static public keys.

+# Properties beyond IND-CCA

+There are security properties beyond IND-CCA such as those studied in [CAS].
+There are many variants.
+MAL-X is hardest to achieve, but failure to achieve it hasn't lead to practical attacks at present.
+LEAK-B is in the middle, and failure to be LEAK-X has lead to reencapsulation attacks [PQXDH].
+ML-KEM achieves LEAK-X, but not all MAL-X. The latter is discussed in the ML-KEM-specific section below.

 ML-KEM is a Key Encapsulation Mechanism (KEM).
 One common misunderstanding of that term is the expectation that Bob freely chooses the shared secret, and